 - You can manually disable discount codes for the duration of an event and then re-enable them after the event ends.
-This option is usually not recommended for stores on the Shopify Plus plans (especially for those that have a lot of discount codes).
+This option is usually not recommended for stores on the Shopify Plus plans, particularly those that have a lot of discount codes.

 Enabling your password page

 If you enable a password page from the Launchpad app when you're creating an event, then it can override your store's settings.

 - If you already have a password page active for your store and you don't enable one in Launchpad when creating your event, then the password page remains active while your event is running.
 It doesn't get removed unless you do so manually in your Shopify admin at Online store > Preferences.